The symbolism behind wedding flowers and bridal bouquets

 Thistles may look formidable on their own, but what they represent tells a more emotional story.
 Due to their tenacious nature, they signify the overcoming of adversity and personal challenges.
 In Celtic cultures across Scotland, Wales, and Ireland, they have historically been a crest of bravery, courage, and strength—perhaps the same traits that made you fall in love with your spouse-to-be, or representative of what makes your love destined to last a lifetime.

 Many will be unfamiliar with the bold and expressive protea flower, but this South African native (also known as a sugarbush) is sure to be a showstopper on your big day.
-These flowers have colourful needle-like petals that are highly expressive during the flower’s bloom, as can be seen in this Wild Collection bouquet.
+These flowers have colourful needle-like petals that are highly expressive during the flower’s bloom.

 Because proteas look so different during bud and bloom, they represent transformation and integrity.
 They make an excellent wedding flower because they teach us that even as we enter new chapters in life, what matters is who we are deep down.
 Love grows from our truest selves, and no one understands that like your partner.